 |One of the tiny narrow streets in the Barrio de Santa Cruz|

 |Sevilla’s Cathedral: the largest Gothic Cathedral in Europe!|

 |Las Setas: adding a modern flare to an already classy city|

 Seville is a city that beckons you to learn and discover all that you can about it, whether you are physically in the city or not.
-It will also, if you let it, take a hold of your heart and mind and keep you dreaming of coming back.
-The tiny streets and tapas bars in Barrio de Santa Curuz awaken the adventurer in you.
+It will also, if you let it, take hold of your heart and mind and keep you dreaming of coming back.
+The tiny streets and tapas bars in Barrio de Santa Cruz awaken the adventurer in you.
 The guitar or accordion players on Avenida de la Constitución play songs that serenade your soul.
 The Plaza de España dazzles your mind and senses in all its grandeur and the thousands of intricate hand-painted tiles seen around the palace.

 |La Plaza de España as seen just before sunset.|

 |Hand-painted tiles as seen on the Puente de Aragón (Plaza de España)|